wandersonwhcr/illuminate-romans/README.md

 ## Usage

 This package provides facades and helpers to use with Laravel projects.
-Also, this package is provided as a Laravel Package to automatically configure services inside application.
+Also, it was developed as a Laravel Package to automatically configure services inside application.

 ### Facades